A peer dispute is when a student brings a complaint against another student.

 Conclusion of the Case

-Once an outcome has been reached, the Respondent will be notified of the Board’s finding by their Resident Dean, and the Office of Academic Integrity and Student Conduct will send a letter confirming the Board’s decision in writing.
+Once an outcome has been reached, the Respondent will be notified of the Board’s finding by their Resident Dean, and OAISC will send a letter confirming the Board’s decision in writing.

-Regardless of the outcome, a redacted copy of the confidential Subcommittee Report, if applicable, and all other materials will be placed in your College file that is maintained by a student’s Yard/House affiliation.
+Regardless of the outcome, a redacted copy of the confidential Subcommittee Report, if applicable, and all other materials will be placed in a student’s College file that is maintained by a their Yard/House affiliation.
 These documents are part of a student’s educational record as defined and protected by federal law.

 About the Administrative Board